 You will be looked after by a knowledgeable and caring team of skilled doctors, technicians and nurses.
 You will regularly meet with your care team and establish a special relationship built on trust.
 Our staff are here to help you.

-The centre offers a warm and caring environment where therapies, group sessions and workshops are all under one roof.
+The center offers a warm and caring environment where therapies, group sessions and workshops are all under one roof.

 Please visit the Centre OTIUM website for further information